juano2310/SuperCAN/README.md

 - Subscribe/unsubscribe to topics
 - Publish messages to topics (supports extended frames for long messages)
 - Send direct messages to broker (supports extended frames for long messages)
-- Ping/pong for connection monitoring
+- Automatic ping/pong for connection monitoring with configurable timeouts
 - Event callbacks for all message types
 - Topic name tracking for readable display